benbierens/Archivist-docker-compose/README.md

 ## Things you need to do
 - Copy these files and same them on your server
 - Check the ports specified in the docker-compose.yaml:
-    - It is very important that 8070 and 8090 and exposed to the internet.
+    - It is very important that 8070 and 8090 are exposed to the internet.
     - It is equally important that 8080 IS NOT exposed to the internet.
 - Generate and save an Ethereum account.
 DO NOT USE your eth mainnet key, of course.
 - Put the new private key in the "ETH_PRIVATE_KEY" field.